Shortest Paths in Graphs of Convex Sets: Analysis of the mixed-integer formulation

-Since it involves an infinite number of constraints, this relaxation is not obviously implementable on a computer.
-However, if one of the two sets is polyhedral, then the set $\cS'$ can be efficiently described by a finite number of perspective-cone constraints.
+The relaxation~\eqref{eq:relaxation} is not obviously implementable on a computer, since it involves an infinite number of constraints.
+However, if one of the two sets is a polytope (i.e., a bounded polyhedron) then the convex set $\cS'$ can be efficiently described by a finite number of perspective-cone constraints.